jade243/BlockchainSimulator/README.md

 # BlockchainSimulator

-C++ code to simulate a blockchain, focusing on the mining process.
+C++ code to simulate a blockchain, focusing on the mining process and some Matlab/Octave scripts to analyze results produced by the blockchain's simulation and some probabilities for attacks against blockchains.

-This project is divided in three parts :
+This project is divided in several parts :
 - A sequential code, in C++, to simulate mining a list of transactions
 - A paralled code, in C++ using MPI library, to simulate several miners working together to mine a list of transactions
 - A Matlab/Octave code to analyze the logs produced by the miners
+- A Matlab/Octave code to analyze probabilities of success for selfish mining

+The larger part (C++ code) is located is `src` folder and the Matlab/Octave code is located in `scripts` folder.

 Some experiments were performed at University of Geneva on the Baobab cluster.